 Illegally importing a puppy

 If a new pet is found to be illegally imported and not to have complied with the disease control rules, then the owner may have to pay costly quarantine and veterinary bills.
-If the owner is unable to pay these costs, the Department of Agriculture, Environment & Rural Affairs (DAERA) Veterinary Service may have to put down the animal.
+If the owner is unable to pay these costs, the Department of Agriculture, Environment and Rural Affairs (DAERA) Veterinary Service may have to put down the animal.
 DAERA and local councils may also choose to investigate potential criminal offences.

 Anyone with concerns about illegally imported pets should first contact DAERA Veterinary Service.
 Alternatively, anyone thinking about bringing a pet into the country should contact the DAERA helpline:

 The cost of caring for a dog

 You should work out how much it will cost to keep a dog, so you can make sure you can afford to care for it.
 Things you are likely to spend the most money on during your dog's lifetime (10 to 15 years) include: